Chromatic transitions in chord changes

 Transition from E to C

-Here we choose to go through the A note on the open A-string between Em and C. A aren't positioned directly between, but are present on the way.
+Here we choose to go through the A note on the open A-string between Em and C. A isn't positioned directly between, but is present on the way.
 You are probably getting the main concept and we will finish with one example that involves more chords.
 We will still use the same principles though.

-This article can be seen as an introduction of a certain way to implement new elements in your guitar playing, especially playing chords.
-Besides the figures that have been shown here there’s lots of more possibilities on the same theme.
-All you have to do is to find one note, or many notes if that is possible, and add it between two chords.
+This article can be seen as an introduction of a certain way to implement new elements in your guitar playing, especially when playing chords.
+Besides the figures that have been shown here, therea are a lot more possibilities on the same theme.
+All you have to do is to find one note, or many notes if possible, and add it between two chords.
 For information how to find a certain note see Fretboard with notes.

 See all articles about guitar.